The Secret (2006 film): Production

 responsible for the visual style and feel of the film and its companion book.
 Byrne's company TS Production LLC, a Hungarian company, is responsible for marketing and distribution of the film and book.
 Byrne commented about the research she did prior to making the film:

 So I sat down and did a huge list of everything I had read ... and when I finished the list I handed it to them [the film production team].
 They said that's impossible, you couldn't read that many books in a year, two years, and I had read all of those books in two and a half weeks – and well, that's The Secret.

 Byrne's inspiration for creating The Secret came from reading the 1910 book The Science of Getting Rich by Wallace D. Wattles.
 The film was done as a project for Australia's 9Network.
 Nine put up less than 25% of the $3 million project with additional funding from mortgaging Byrne's home and from an investment by Bob Rainone, "a former Internet executive in Chicago".
 Rainone became the CEO of one of Byrne's companies, The Secret LLC, and is described by Byrne as "delivered to us from heaven".

 The interviews were conducted and filmed throughout July and August 2005, with editing "effectively completed by Christmas time".
 About 55 teachers and authors were interviewed at locations including Chicago, Aspen, Alaska, and a Mexican Riviera cruise (interviewing Esther Hicks).
 The film uses 24 of these teachers in the extended version.
 The first edition featured a 25th teacher, Hicks, known "as the most prominent interpreter of the Law of Attraction".
 Since the first DVD release, Hicks declined to continue with the project.
 Her 10% share of sales netted the Hickses $500,000.
 As a result of this, Hicks' scenes are instead narrated by Lisa Nichols and Marci Shimoff.
 No other "secret teachers" received compensation for their appearance in the film — revealed by Bob Proctor in an interview on Nightline.

-What the Bleep Do We Know!? producer, director and screenwriter Betsy Chasse interviewed Secret co-producer Paul Harrington, who gave this description of Byrne's production methods: "We used the law of attraction during the making of the program.
+What the Bleep Do We Know!? producer, director and screenwriter Betsy Chasse interviewed Secret co-producer Paul Harrington, who gave this description of Byrne's production methods.
+"We used the law of attraction during the making of the program.
 We went very unconventional, in terms of scheduling and budgeting.
 We allowed things to come to us...
 We just had faith that things would come to us."

-9Network, after viewing the completed film, declined to broadcast.
+9Network, after viewing the completed film, declined to broadcast it.
 A new contract was negotiated with all DVD sales going to Byrne's companies (Prime Time and The Secret LLC).
 In hindsight, Len Downs of Channel Nine commented, "we looked at it and we didn't deem it as having broad, mass appeal".
 It eventually broadcast on 3 February 2007 at 10:30 pm.
 Downs reported that "it didn't do all that well".
 The film was sold on DVD and also online through streaming media.